i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 LS2 (other than encrypted LS2) is published at the same DHT location as LS1.
 There is no way to publish both a LS1 and LS2, unless LS2 were at a different location.

-Encrypted LS2 is published at the hash of the blinded key type and key data, with daily rotation as usual.
+Encrypted LS2 is published at the hash of the blinded key type and key data.
+This hash is then used to generate the daily "routing key", as in LS1.

 LS2 would only be used when new features are required (new crypto, encrypted LS, meta, etc.).